larry-coryell-tribute-concert-flyer-firsttakepr

 The question that is in front of me is . . .
 ‘Is this a one time thing or do we keep it going?’
 We’re going to come back here in June with the new ELEVENTH HOUSE.
 It’s very intense for me.
 We made a new ELEVENTH HOUSE record a year ago.

 And I had no way of knowing that it would be the last record that we would make together.
 But that record is going to come out June 2nd I believe.
 And it will feature new compositions by my father, by Alphonse Mouzon, by the great John Lee, and of course Randy Brecker.
-So it’s a very strange position, but we are going to do this!
+So it’s a very strange position, but we are going to do this!” – Julian Coryell Moments Before the Final Song of the Concert.

 The evening was filled with incredible musicianship and the mutual affection everybody had for Larry Coryell and his music.
 I look forward to June 2, 2017, and the release of this father and son’s final recorded album together.
 Maybe I’ll see you there.
-I guess one of the audience member’s was right that evening when he shouted before the tribute concert began, “Long live Larry Coryell!
+I guess one of the audience member’s was right that evening when he shouted before the tribute concert began, “Long live Larry Coryell!”

 (All Images Photographed by David Schwartz)